Breaking the Great Wall – “Made in China” goes West

 Traditional Chinese Medicine

 Nowadays, many people look for alternative forms of medicine to cure themselves.
 The demand is very high.
-Even though the name may not ring a bell to the customers, company Tong Ren Tang dominates the western market.
+Even though the name may not ring a bell to the customers, the company Tong Ren Tang dominates the Western market.
 The products of Yunnan Baiyao are also well-known among people for their ability to ease rheumatic-related pain.